aleezeh611/Simple-Templatised-Data-Structures-In-C/README.md

-# Simple-Templatised-Data-Structures-In-C-
+# Templatised Data Structures in C++
-Generic Data Structures built using templates in  C++
+✔️ Generic Data Structures built using templates in  C++.
+Compatible to be used with almost all data types.
+💻 These can be used in projects and assignments.